Carjacking case dismissed against Philomath man

-Dusty Risland was charged with first-degree robbery, unlawful use of a weapon and felon in possession of a firearm last week.
+Dusty Risland was charged last week with first-degree robbery, unlawful use of a weapon and felon in possession of a firearm.

 “There was a preliminary hearing, and the DA didn’t appear, so it was dismissed,” said Patricia Lulay, Risland’s defense attorney.
 She declined further comment.

-First-degree robbery is a Measure 11 crime that has a mandatory minimum sentence of seven and a half years in prison.
+First-degree robbery is a Measure 11 crime that has a mandatory minimum sentence of 7-1/2 years in prison.

 Prosecutor Ryan Lucke, who handled the robbery case, did not return a phone call made Wednesday afternoon.
 That case was investigated by the Linn County Sheriff’s Office.